 Using the Soundbar as the Only Speaker

 To do it this way, you would need the right form of connection compatible with both devices.
-If your soundbar has multiple channels and comes with a built-in subwoofer, then it’s capable of creating an impressive sound all on its own.
+The TCL Alto 8i, for example, has multiple channels and comes with a built-in subwoofer, then it’s capable of creating an impressive sound all on its own.

 Active soundbars are more likely to be capable of this.
 Connecting a soundbar this way just makes the receiver act as an audio switcher.